mph-/lcapy/doc/expressions.rst

    {K: 3, omega_1: √3, sigma_1: 1}

+.. _network-synthesis:

 Network synthesis
 =================

 Lcapy has experimental support for a number of network synthesis.
-This produces a network model from an s-domain impedance or admittance expresion.
-It has several methods, including Foster and Cauer synthesis.
+This produces a network model from an s-domain impedance or admittance expression.
+There are many methods, some specifically for simple network such as R-L networks, and more general methods including Foster and Cauer synthesis.

    >>> Impedance(3 * s / (6 * s**2 + 1)).network('cauerI')
    C(2) | L(3)

 SymPy